SCRA FAQs

 Valid, dispositive, and reliable SCRA verifications can be done by the Department of Defense only when a social security number is provided (see below for references to searches where only the date of birth is known, which is not as a reliable method).

-Usually, the SCRACVS can find the social security number by accessing secure databases to which we have access; But, there are situations when even we cannot find a Social Security number.
+Usually, we at SCRACVS can find the social security number by accessing secure databases to which we have access; But, there are situations when even we cannot find a Social Security number.

-This could be because the subject is very young or very old, nicknames or pseudonyms are used, or the subject does not have a Social Security number because s/he is a foreign national (see separate FAQ on that subject).
-The US Defense Dept does provide a method of verifying with date of birth (d.o.b.) only, but with limitations that are disfavored by some courts.
+This could be because the subject is very young or very old, pseudonyms are used, or the subject does not have a Social Security number because s/he is a foreign national (see separate FAQ on that subject).
+The US Defense Dept does provide a method of verifying with date of birth (d.o.b.) only, but with severe limitations often disfavored by courts.

 A more frequent problem is that verifications conducted without a Social Security number come with this disclaimer: The information is not guaranteed because only the Social Security number is a unique identifier.